Most women will opt for normal delivery of their childbirth. But for some, they have to have a Cesarean section due to various reasons.

 2. Drink Turmeric And Tamarind Mix

 The mixture is good to accelerate your postpartum C-section recovery and to get your stamina back.
 Because all these spices have beneficial properties anti-inflammatory and antioxidant.
-As for palm sugar, it contains trace of minerals such as iron, magnesium, etc.
+As for palm sugar, it contains trace minerals such as iron, magnesium, etc.

 3. Wear Tummy Girdle